 As you can see, there are many possibilities.

 In our spaces, there will be NO notion of “man’s role” or “woman’s role”, but we’ll talk about “leader and follower”.
 Everyone can invite anyone.
 No-one needs to know both roles.
 But they can learn them.

-Our goal is to organise practices/classes/milongas according to these principles.
-There is only one fundamental rule: the respect of the others, their gender and their sexual orientation.
+Our goal is to organise practicas/classes/milongas according to these principles.
+There is only one fundamental rule: the respect for others, their gender and their sexual orientation.

-We wish to establish a space where each encounter is valued by the degree of connexion, the adaptability and the embracing of the other – regardless of their gender and orientation, and of their technical level.
+We wish to establish a space where each encounter is valued by the degree of connection, adaptability and embrace given to the other – regardless of their gender and orientation, and of their technical level.
 Thus, beginners, even in both roles, are more than welcome.

 Last but not least, we can’t and we don’t intend to replace professional tango teachers in Geneva and surroundings.
 We keep good relationships with them and we readily point out channels for learning from zero with more experienced teachers.

 That said… see you soon, and let’s dance together! =)

 Header image adapted from a photo by Flickr user Ragtimer1, www.flickr.com/photos/25419948@N07/3287721207 (CC BY-NC 2.0)